alttch/eva3/doc/install.rst

 The best practice is always to use unique id for the item e.g.
 *office1.room1.temperature1* and use groups only for better item filtering.

-This does not apply to decision rules: an unique id is generated for each rule automatically.
+This does not apply to decision rules: a unique id is generated for each rule automatically.

 Log file customization